Rethinking Symbolic Regression Datasets and Benchmarks for Scientific Discovery: Benchmark

 \subsection{Metrics}

-In general, it would be difficult to define ``accuracy'' of symbolic regression models since we will compare its estimated equation to the ground truth equation and need criteria to determine whether or not it is ``correct''. \citet{la2021contemporary} suggested a reasonable definition of symbolic solution, which is designed to capture symbolic regression models that differ from the true model by a constant or scalar.
-They also used $R^2$ score (Eq.~\ref{eq:r2_score}) and define as accuracy the percentage of symbolic regression problems that a model meets $R^2 > \tau$, where $\tau$ is a threshold \emph{e.g.}, $\tau = 0.999$ in~\citep{la2021contemporary}.
+In general, it would be difficult to define ``accuracy'' of symbolic regression models since we will compare its estimated equation to the ground truth equation and need criteria to determine whether or not it is ``correct''. \citet{la2021contemporary} suggest a reasonable definition of symbolic solution, which is designed to capture symbolic regression models that differ from the true model by a constant or scalar.\footnote{Code in~\citet{la2021contemporary} ignores coefficient terms whose absolute values are less than $10^{-4}$.} They also use $R^2$ score (Eq.~\ref{eq:r2_score}) and define as accuracy the percentage of symbolic regression problems that a model meets $R^2 > \tau$, where $\tau$ is a threshold \emph{e.g.}, $\tau = 0.999$ in~\citep{la2021contemporary}:

-where $N$ indicates the number of test samples (\emph{i.e.}, the number of rows in the test dataset), and $\bar{y}$ is a mean of target outputs produced by $f_\text{true}$. $f_\text{pred}$ and $f_\text{true}$ are a trained SR model and a true model, respectively.
-However, these two metrics are still binary (correct or not) or require a threshold and does not explain how \emph{structurally close} to the true equation the estimated one is.
+where $N$ indicates the number of test samples (\emph{i.e.}, the number of rows in the test dataset $X_\text{test}$), and $X_{\text{test}, i}$ indicates the $i$-th test sample. $\bar{y}$ is a mean of target outputs produced by $f_\text{true}$. $f_\text{pred}$ and $f_\text{true}$ are a trained SR model and a true model, respectively.
+However, these two metrics are still binary (correct or not) or require a threshold and do not explain how \emph{structurally close} to the true equation the estimated one is.
 While a key feature of symbolic regression is its interpretability, there are no single evaluation metrics to take into account both the interpretability and how close to the true expression the estimated expression is.

-To offer more flexibility and assess estimated equations in such a way, we propose the use of edit distance between estimated and ground truth equations, processing equations as trees.
+To offer more flexibility and assess estimated equations in such a way, we propose use of edit distance between estimated and ground truth equations, processing equations as trees.
 Although edit distance has been employed in different domains such as machine translation~\citep{przybocki2006edit} (text-based edit distance), its primary use has been to study the search process for genetic programming approaches~\citep{o1997using,burke2002advanced,nakai2013acquisition}.
 Different from prior work, we propose a use of tree-based edit distance as a new metric of solution quality for \ourproblem.
+For a pair of two trees, edit distance computes the minimum cost to transform one to another with a sequence of operations, each of which either 1) \emph{inserts}, 2) \emph{deletes}, or 3) \emph{renames} a node.
+In this study, a node can be either a mathematical operation (\emph{e.g.}, \emph{add}, \emph{exp} as symbols), a variable symbol, or a constant symbol.
+For the detail of the algorithm, we refer readers to~\citep{zhang1989simple}.